VW says cannot release dieselgate probe until DOJ deal struck

-FRANKFURT Volkswagen (VOWG_p.DE) on Friday said it could not release preliminary findings from a probe examining what role senior executives played in an emissions test cheating scandal.
+FRANKFURT, April 22 Volkswagen on Friday said it could not release preliminary findings from a probe examining what role senior executives played in an emissions test cheating scandal.

 The investigation, which is being conducted by lawfirm Jones Day, is at an advanced stage and is due to be completed in the fourth quarter, the company said in a statement.